 Despite climbing’s growing popularity, many parts of the park have little in the way of established approach or descent trails, leaving climbers to use the path of “least resistance” to get to their destinations.
 This results in an informal network of severely eroded trails and the unintentional destruction of surrounding vegetation and habitat.

-This project is bringing together local youth groups, climbing organizations and park partners to create clearly delineated climber trails and restore surrounding habitat.
+This project is bringing together local youth groups, climbing organizations and park partners to create clearly delineated climber access trails and restore surrounding habitat.
 Young volunteers include “Yosemite climbing steward” interns, who act as ambassadors to the climbing community and encourage proactive stewardship.

 Your support is opening up life-changing opportunities for youth, while helping build new trails and protecting fragile habitat.